yurii-filiushkin/html-scss-athletes/readme.md

 - Clone the created github repo (from your account)
 - `npm i`
 - `npm start`
+- Tag your coach in your private channel and rend them a link to your `index.html` file

 Implement following the next description:
 - [English](./description/en.md)